Mommy Makeover Recovery – preparation is the key

 Being well prepared makes all the difference.
 It is very important to arrange for someone to be the chief caregiver during the first two or three weeks.
 This will ensure the recovery goes smoothly and also that the healing process is not compromised by having to lift your baby or toddler.
 You can expect to be extra tired for the first few weeks and will be restricted from lifting, stretching or performing any strenuous tasks.

 Rest is very important during recovery and having a helper makes it much easier to just relax and let the body heal.
 Dr. Repta will provide detailed instructions to help you during the recovery period.
-Following them carefully will get you up and about and enjoying the results of having among the best mommy makeover Scottsdale can provide.
+Following them carefully will get you up and about and enjoying the results of having some of the best mommy makeover Scottsdale can provide.

 Take Care of the Little Details